 SR: I… hm… It seems—and this is delicate—I’ll attempt to misstep as little as possible—

-SR: But it seems to me that what makes this rationalist and, in its own way, the post-rationalist communities, so… predisposed to insight (if, in fact, they are) is firstly, an outsider or atypical perspective, and two, a need or deep desire to shed that positioning for an insider one.
-This is difficult; I’m being imprecise, but let me attempt to clarify.
+SR: But it seems to me that what makes the rationalist and, in its own way, the post-rationalist communities, so… predisposed to insight (if they are) is firstly, an outsider or atypical perspective, and two, a need or deep desire to shed that positioning for an insider one.
+This is difficult; I’m being imprecise, but let me attempt to…

 In the post-rationalist community, with its unique relationship to mental health and depression, I think as a result there is a heightened awareness of the self, and of what makes one… happy or content or satisfied and also existentially unhappy and unsatisfied.
-When this is coupled with intelligence, it yields insight into the behavioral practices which lend themselves to a sustainable, productive, satisfying life.
-Which, at its core, is what I perceive your writing to be about.
-The idea of a sustainable ritual practice, of meaningfulness systems, of eternal beauty.
+When can yield insight into the behavioral practices which lend themselves to a sustainable, productive, satisfying life.
+Which, at its core, is what I perceive your writing to be about: the relationship between systems and qualitative outcomes.

-In a similar way, and perhaps this is a better and also more dangerous example, the stereotypically “Aspy” side of the rationalist community… There is this idea that one must step or exist outside the “invisible system” or culture for it to manifest itself as visible.
-In a way, for those who are born with brains which don’t easily adapt, or aren’t built to be neurotypically social, they must reverse-engineer these bizarre interpersonal conventions our society operates on.
+In a similar way, and perhaps this is a better if more dangerous example, the “Aspie” side of the rationalist community… There is this idea that one must step or exist outside the “invisible system” or culture for it to manifest itself as visible.
+For those who are born with brains which don’t easily adapt, or aren’t built to be neurotypically social, or who are brought up in certain less-than-flourishy environment, they have to reverse-engineer these bizarre interpersonal conventions our society runs on.
 Break it apart, reverse-engineer it, reconstruct it artificially.
 And in this way, the concepts of status… of signaling… which are natural and unconscious behaviors to quote-unquote neurotypicals… this is a very prominent part of the discourse in certain corners of the Internet.

 Perry: Yes, some of my Aspiest friends have essentially synthesized ways of interacting with neurotypicals from the ground up.
 Indeed, an insight-generation machine!

-SR: Anxiety about the self is very interesting.
+SR: Anxiety about the self is really interesting.
 I think this is what drives the work of a lot of the queer thinkers, and of feminist thinkers — those whose selves are marginalized or otherwise othered in the social eye, or who must invent new identities because their desired selves do not have existing templates.
-Specifically I’m thinking of Maggie Nelson’s wonderful The Argonauts.

 Perry: Some of the best ethnomethodology is about trans people (in the way early days, decades ago, 60s-70s I think).

-SR: Well, I have two questions based on this subject of self and selves, and of self- or selves-writing and dissolution, either of which you can choose not to answer depending on comfort level.
+SR: Well, I have two questions based on this subject of self and selves, and of self- or selves-writing and dissolution.
 One is whether you’ve experienced ego death on psychedelics, and whether this is the sort of ultimate escape from the self which you see in hypnotism and crowds.
 Moreover, whether there are other deeply pleasurable activities which — for you personally — cause this loss of self, beyond the sort of collective transcendence, the dissolution of the self into the crowd, which ritual brings with it.

-SR: Would these be a sort of “flow” state?
+SR: Would these be flow states?
 I only know this through Victor Turner’s “Liminal to Liminoid,” which he himself adapts from Csikszentmihalyi and McAloon.
-This being the idea of disappearing into your work as an ideal state, where the brain literally shuts down conscious sensory perception and tunes out the world.
+This being the idea of disappearing into your work as an ideal state, where the brain shuts down conscious sensory perception.

 Perry: I’ve had the “flow state” once, in a fencing tournament when I was eighteen or nineteen.
 Suddenly I had tunnel vision, time slowed down, I could sense exactly where my opponent’s blade was going to be before it was there.
 I found it more effective than pleasurable as a state.
 When running it’s the opposite — you can see the world more clearly, feel each body part more, feel the pleasure of the texture of the road or trail on the bottoms of your feet.

 SR: It all seems to come down to sacrifices, yes?
 In your mental model.
-I mean this partly tongue-in-cheek, but also somewhat seriously.
+I mean this partly tongue-in-cheek.

 Perry: I would say costly signaling, at least.
 It’s rare to find a subject where that [framing] doesn’t yield insight, because it’s such a unified theory of everything.